k8snetworkplumbingwg/sriov-cni/README.md

 ### Basic configuration parameters

-The following parameters are generally outside the scope of SR-IOV CNI configuration, though (with the exception of ipam) they need to be included in the config.
+The following parameters are generic parameters which are not specific to the SR-IOV CNI configuration, though (with the exception of ipam) they need to be included in the config.

 * `cniVersion` : the version of the CNI spec used.
 * `type` : CNI plugin used. "sriov" corresponds to SR-IOV CNI.